charleswasaway/charleswasaway/README.md

 <p align="center">Craig Tucker is a heavy kin of mine, but it doesn’t mean I think I am him.
 I don't believe in "doubles," so if you kin him too, I couldn't care less.
 (I also kin Stan & Kyle too, but not as much).

+<p align="center">I don't mind ships at all when interacting, if I don't like a ship I will let you know.

 <p align="center"> You can learn more about me by checking out my Pronouns Page and StrawPage!

 <p align="center">I love showcasing my cosplays, so if you’d like to take inspiration from something I’ve made, please just ask first!
 As long as you’re not copying the entire cosplay, I don’t mind people taking a little inspiration.
 All I ask is that you don't screenshot, record, or upload my cosplays elsewhere.
 All of my cosplays will have either my Patreon or GitHub linked to them, so please know that if there IS someone using my cosplays, they aren't me.